-These patches are designed so that you can forget about key-switching and all that jazz - and just play.
+These patches are designed so that you can forget about keyswitching and all that jazz - and just play.
 The patch will follow your playing and attempt to select the most appropriate sound.
 You can play short notes, long, loud, soft, trills, runs, arpeggios, you name it.
-FANFARE patches:
+Here is how it works in practice: